dwadden/multivers/README.md

   python script/get_checkpoint.py [checkpoint_name]
   ```
   Available models are listed in [model checkpoints](#model-checkpoints) section.
 - Make predictions using the convenience wrapper script [script/predict.sh](script/predict.sh).
 This script accepts a dataset name as an argument, and makes predictions using the correct inputs files and model checkpoints for that dataset.
-For instance, to make predictions on the SciFact test set using the version of LongChecker trained on Scifact, do:
+For instance, to make predictions on the SciFact test set using the version of MultiVerS trained on Scifact, do:
   ```bash
   bash script/predict.sh scifact
   ```